wessenstam/ts2019/apis/apis.rst

 Project Location
 ................

 You can store your project files anywhere you like.
-For our lab, to keep things consistent, we will use a folder named `python-lab`.
+To keep things consistent, we will use a folder named `python-lab`.
+This folder will be referred to as the **project folder** throughout this lab.

 Create a folder named `python-lab`, making sure you have write permissions to that folder.
 If you are using the command line, some examples for creating the folder are as follows: